purerosefallen/gitlab-runner-vcenter-executor/README.md

 # GitLab runner vCenter executor

-Gitlab Custom executor based on `govc`.
+Gitlab vCenter executor based on `govc`.

+## How to use

+To be added..